BetterWagon/BetterWagon/README.md

 AUTH_ROOM=YOUR_ROOM_ID,SECOND_ROOM,THIRD,SO_FORTH
 ```

-To enhance security, it is advised to rename room names with random strings on your device while using the BetterWagon client to serve as a secret key.
+To enhance security, it is advised to rename room names with random strings on your device while using the BetterBoxx client to serve as a secret key.

 ## Usage